 Hempfield High School student, Emmy Smith, traveled around Germany with her German class this past summer, “I really liked Germany.
 The architecture is so different from here in Pennsylvania.
 There is so much history that you can see and I think it’s a great place to experience visiting.”

 As the students each shared, there is beauty in all places.
 There are so many places that remain unexplored waiting to be discovered.
 Whether it is a city, mountain, beach, or countryside there is a place for everyone to admire or find a home in.
-View the world in a different perspective each day.
+View the world from a different perspective each day.